Our aim is to provide a high-quality service in all respects. If, however, you are not satisfied with our service, please let us know.

 If you are dissatisfied with the service you have received, please do not hesitate to contact Mrs. Nathalie Trousset.

-If we are unable to resolve the matter, you may then complain to the Notaries Society, who have a Complaints Procedure, which is approved by the Faculty Office.
+If we are unable to resolve the matter, you may complain to the Notaries Society, who have a Complaints Procedure, which is approved by the Faculty Office.
 This procedure is free to use and is designed to provide a quick resolution to any dispute.

 In that case please write (but do not enclose any original documents) with full details of your complaint to:-